Q. What is UK Entry Clearance?

 Q. I want to live in Scotland/Wales/Ireland – do they have separate visas?

 A. The ‘UK’ actually stands for ‘the United Kingdom of Great Britain and Northern Ireland’.
 Great Britain includes Scotland, Wales and England.
 So in short, the answer is no – England, Scotland, Wales and Northern Ireland all have the same visas, and a visa for the UK is valid for all of them.
-Note: this does not include southern Ireland (Eire) which is a separate country with its own immigration laws.
+Note: this does not include the Republic of Ireland (Eire) which is a separate country with its own immigration laws.

 de Prey Consulting is an immigration consultancy based in Edinburgh, UK.
 Nikki advises clients on the variety of visa applications for entering or remaining in the UK.
 For more information read about her background in About dPC.